Distributive-Network/PythonMonkey/README.md

 ![Testing Suite](https://github.com/Kings-Distributed-Systems/PythonMonkey/actions/workflows/tests.yaml/badge.svg)

 ## About
-[PythonMonkey](https://pythonmonkey.io) is a Mozilla [SpiderMonkey](https://firefox-source-docs.mozilla.org/js/index.html) JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.
+[PythonMonkey](https://pythonmonkey.io) is a Mozilla [SpiderMonkey](https://firefox-source-docs.mozilla.org/js/index.html) JavaScript engine embedded into the Python Runtime, using the Python engine to provide the Javascript host environment.

+We feature JavaScript Array and Object methods on Python List and Dictionaries using the cPython C API, and the inverse using the Mozilla Firefox Spidermonkey JavaScript C++ API.

-This product is in an early stage, approximately 80% to MVP as of July 2023.
+This product is in an intermmdiate stage, approximately 90% to MVP as of January 2024.
 It is under active development by [Distributive](https://distributive.network/).
 External contributions and feedback are welcome and encouraged.

 ### tl;dr